 What you need to know about heli-hiking on a glacier in New Zealand:

 Dress appropriately.
 Just because you’re trekking on ice doesn’t necessarily mean it’s cold.
 I traveled to New Zealand in January, which is summertime there.
 Obviously, because of the altitude (and ice) the glacier is cooler than sea level, but I was quite comfortable in jeans and a T-shirt.
 If you’re uncertain what to wear, I would recommend that you dress in layers and ask your guide for recommendations.
 (On a related note, you could choose to hike with a backpack, but I chose to only carry my camera with me).

 Make sure you wear comfortable socks appropriate for hiking.
 Remember, you will be wearing hiking boots and crampons.
 Some parts of the “hike” are more of a careful stroll, while others times I had to make certain to dig my crampons into the ice to trek up glacial hills or down into sloping valleys.
 Even though you’ll be wearing the boots for less than three hours total, you don’t want to have blisters for the duration of your New Zealand vacation.
 (FYI- If you don’t have a pair of hiking boots or don’t care to pack them, Alpine Guides will provide you with a pair.
 We ended using the company’s boots.
-My husband and I are avid hikers and both commented on how surprisingly comfortable we found them).
+My husband and I are avid hikers and we both commented on how surprisingly comfortable we found them).

 Wear sunscreen with a high SPF – even if it’s not super sunny.
 The glacier is highly reflective and you’ll get sunburn if you forego the sunscreen.
 (If you forget to bring it with you, Alpine Guides had some at their headquarters for guests to use).
 I’d also recommend that you wear chapstick with SPF to keep your lips from getting burnt.